-Our wedding date coincided with my mom’s birthday, so we wanted to prepare a particularly meaningful gift for her – Frankitas’ colourful clutches, handmade with eco-friendly fabrics and designs reflective of Indonesia’s diverse cultural heritage served this purpose perfectly.
+Our socially conscious wedding date coincided with my mom’s birthday, so we wanted to prepare a particularly meaningful gift for her – Frankitas’ colourful clutches, handmade with eco-friendly fabrics and designs reflective of Indonesia’s diverse cultural heritage served this purpose perfectly.

 Inspired by her Indonesian roots, Malaysian upbringing and the ambition to create a purpose-driven fashion label, Frankie Turner founded accessories brand Frankitas, which provides a platform for economically disadvantaged artisans from Indonesia, Malaysia, India, Africa and Central Asia to earn a living, while preserving their heritage through sustainable craftsmanship.

 The Frankitas brand is best known for its unique blend of bold colours, ethnic motifs and contemporary designs, as well as the use of eco-friendly traditional textiles from East and Central Asia, such as batik, ikat, songket and rangrang, which are purchased at fair trade prices from local weavers.

 Ikat is one of the most environmentally friendly fabric using organic cotton or silk, because it’s handmade with natural, plant-based dyes and hand-woven using wooden looms instead of relying on heavy machinery and chemicals – reasons why fashion is rated as one of the world’s most polluting industries.

 Frankitas also upcycles its leftover fabrics and makes a conscious effort to reduce plastic in its packaging by distributing its products in reusable dust bags.